themosis/documentation/multisite.md

 ### F. Activate your themosis-theme

 By default the `themosis-theme` won't be available inside the `Appearance->Themes` panel.
-If you visit that screen you should an admin message looking after the twenty-something theme.
+If you visit that screen you should see an admin message telling that WordPress is looking after the twenty-something theme.

 In order to get our `themosis-theme` available, we have to **"network activate it"**.